chinmoy12c/autopsy/README.md

 ```
 to launch Autopsy.

+## Using the production server

+The configuration file for Autopsy is located at `nginx/conf/nginx.conf`, which specifies the port number for the application, the location of the nginx logs, and the website's certificate (`ssl_certificate` and `ssl_certificate_key`), among other things.
+Autopsy allows users to input their CEC credentials to access core dumps online and SCP files, so certificates should be used.

+## Running Autopsy

+Start nginx with `ng` and then start Gunicorn by running `gu` in the `Autopsy` folder.
+To stop the application, use `gk`.
+To shut down nginx as well, use `nk`.

-### Logging
+## Logging

-By default, Autopsy logs output from `autopsy.py` to both the console and `flask.log`.
+By default, Autopsy logs output from `autopsy.py` to both the console and `flask.log`, which is located in the `flasklogs` folder.
 To turn off console logging, comment out (i.e. put a `#` in front of)
 ```
 logger.addHandler(ch)
 ```
 at the top of `autopsy.py`.

-## Using the production server

 Application logs are stored at `nginx/logs/access.log` and `nginx/logs/error.log`.
-The configuration file for Autopsy is located at `nginx/conf/nginx.conf`, which specifies the port number for the application, the location of the logs, and the website's certificate (`ssl_certificate` and `ssl_certificate_key`), among other things.
-Autopsy allows users to input their CEC credentials to access core dumps online and SCP files, so certificates should be used.

-### Running Autopsy

-Start nginx with `ng` and then start Gunicorn by running `gu` in the `Autopsy` folder.
-To stop the application, use `gk`.
-To shut down nginx as well, use `nk`.

 ## Documentation